 Already Registered? - Pay Camp Balance

 See other camp forms below.

 Video Game Programming Camp: Level 2

 In this exciting continuation of Video Game Programming Camp, you will join advanced campers on the UW-Green Bay campus as you delve further into the world of game development.
-Campers will learn about the Unity Game Engine, a gaming industry standard, as they will create their own immersive 3D games.
+Campers will learn about the Unreal Game Engine 4, a gaming industry standard, as they will create their own immersive 3D games.
 In addition to learning the basics of game design, campers will learn to program events and gameplay logic.
 At the end of camp they will have a chance to play each other’s games.